Export Controls Handbook

 E.3.7 EXCOL Field: Description

 The Description is how the goods or technology will be identified on the export permit, which will also be verified against the Export Declaration submitted to the Canada Border Services Agency at the time of export (see section H).
+Exporters must ensure that item descriptions declared on the customs export declaration is consistent with the description found on the export permit.
+This may avoid unnecessary delays and potential detention of the goods.

-Provide the name of the goods and include, where possible, models, brand names, part numbers, serial numbers, and so on.
-This information should be consistent with the Export Declaration, submitted to the Canada Border Services Agency.
 Where quantity is given as a weight or volume, the unit of measure must be stated in the Description field.

 When exporting complete systems or items such as aircraft, aircraft simulator or vehicle, the same approach may be taken.
-A single item line may be used to describe the item, for example, “Ford 2001, F-350 Super Duty Truck”.
-However, if the item will be disassembled for shipment into several major components, these components this should be clearly reflected in the line item description.
+A single line item description may be used to describe the item, for example, “Ford 2001, F-350 Super Duty Truck”.
+However, if the item will be disassembled for shipment into several major components, these components should be clearly reflected in the line item description.
 For example, a disassembled car might be described as follows: “disassembled Ford 2001, F-350 Super Duty Truck, components include 5.4 L V8 engine block, Chassis, body”.

 When exporting spare parts for a complex item, exporters should use several lines to reflect the main systems.
 For example, a helicopter might be broken down by the following systems: Fuselage, Wings, Flight Controls, Avionics, Engines, Hydraulics system.
-Each description line item should include a high level list of the types of items that would be exported under each of these systems.
-“Lot” values may be used instead of specific quantities when grouping these types of exports.
+Each line item description should include a high level list of the types of items that would be exported under each of these systems.
+“Lot” may be used instead of specific quantities when grouping these types of exports.

 Example of how to complete line item description in EXCOL: